qoocku/mustache.erl/README.md

 -------------------------------

-The default way is to use "view" module which eventually is to be merged with procided context dict (see above).
+The default way is to use "view" module which eventually is to be merged with provided context dict (see above).
 Additionaly, you may specify another waya to obtain the context dict.
 This is introduced mainly to be able to define context values in a file, like the following: